MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 Algorithms and Kernels
 ----------------------

+The algorithms and kernels are the core parts of the scientific code of a model.
 The work of the initialisation and step processes of the model will be managed by a set of algorithm and kernel modules.
-Broadly speaking, algorithms are higher-level subroutines that deal only with full fields, and kernels are lower level subroutines that implement the computation.
+Broadly speaking, algorithms are higher-level subroutines that deal only with full fields, and kernels are lower level subroutines that implement the computation of the data in a field.

 Within LFRic, the PSyKAl architecture governs the relationship between algorithms and kernels.
 The implementation of the PSyKAl design lies